avabellaw/crystal-clear-opticians/readme.md

 * Figma
     * Used to create the mockup of the website before developing.
 * Word
-    * Used to present the project requirements in my own words, for project research, and for brainstorming.
+    * Used to present the project requirements in my own words, for project research, and brainstorming.
 * Notepad and Notepad++
     * Used for quick notes from my mentor and for notes while developing.
 * Chrome - Inspect element